 Why is my magic circle curling?

-What’s the alternative for a crochet magic circle?
+What’s the alternative to a crochet magic circle?

 - For this tutorial, you will need a crochet hook and yarn.